Deploying

 Deploy to Heroku

-Deploying to Heroku is easy.
-Jumpstart Pro includes a Procfile to help automatically configure your Heroku processes.
+Deploying your Jumpstart Pro application to Heroku is simple since Jumpstart Pro includes a Procfile to help automatically configure your Heroku processes.

 Deploy using Heroku Deploy Button